Dogsgiving: Phoebe Ann Watson

 What’s the worst thing you ever did?
 I mean nothing really comes to mind, I’m always in the right, BUT my humans were freaking out and chasing me when I decided to take myself for a jog up the street!?

 What do your humans do to make you mad?
-Welllllllll do you mean like when they wont share their food??
+Welllllllll do you mean like when they won’t share their food??
 Or when they sleep instead of loving me??
 Or maybe you mean when they’re “working” and think its ok to give me a brief pet and go back to what they were doing??
 It’s absurd.
 OmmG and the sweaters…. stop with the sweaters.

 Where’s your favorite patio?
-On top of the couch, human watching and keeping my humans safe from the squirrels,
+On top of the couch, human watching and keeping my humans safe from the squirrels.

 What are your aliases?
 Phoebs, PBAnn, PBerrs